Meta tags can be a valuable tool in your SEO arsenal.

 Robot Meta Tags VS Robots.txt

-Robots.txt is a text file that you can create to instruct search engine bots which pages on your website they should index and which ones they should not.
+The robots.txt is a text file that you can create to instruct search engine bots which pages on your website should be indexed and which ones should not.

 Viewport Meta Tag